 STEM stands for Science, Technology, Engineering, and Math.
-However it is not just including these 4 subjects into teaching curriculum.
-It is the more important to teach the thinking and problem solving skills through out the process.
-Most STEM teaching is project based that integrate more than one subjects, because that is how real world work is.
-It is really rare that a project being just science project or math project.
-Almost all work involves more than one subjects, math project needs science knowledge, engineering work needs math and science, … So STEM is more of teaching method with a emphasis on integration of multiple disciplines, instead of a subject.
+However, it is not just including these 4 subjects into teaching curriculum.
+It is more important to teach thinking and problem-solving skills throughout the process.
+Most STEM teaching is project-based that integrate more than one subjects, because that is how real-world work is.
+It is really rare that a project is just a science project or math project.
+Almost all work involves more than one subjects, math project needs science knowledge, engineering work needs math and science, … So STEM is more of a teaching method with an emphasis on the integration of multiple disciplines, instead of a subject.

 The free STEM websites we listed below all emphasize thinking skills beyond subject mastery.

 Why Teaching STEM?

 First, STEM fields are in high demand.
 STEM jobs in the U.S. are expected to grow nearly twice as fast as other fields.
 It is important for today’s kids to learn STEM skills to be a competent citizen when they grow up.

 Second, as mentioned earlier, STEM teaching focuses on thinking and problem-solving skills, which are critical for any success, be it in a career or in life.

 How to Teach STEM with Limited Resources and Budget?

 Anyone with experience being a teacher or a student knows it takes both category knowledge and teaching skills to be a good teacher.
 Teaching skills are not just explaining concepts, but also recognizing students’ knowledge base, learning style and receptive moments, etc. So in addition to activity ideas, it is also helpful to learn how to best ask a question during the process, what questions to ask, what worksheet layout can best encourage critical thinking and problem-solving.
 Therefore, when looking for good STEM teaching/learning resources, we need to look for all these things beyond activity ideas and worksheets.